Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Plan your entrance into Brazil carefully.
 Requirements vary based on your nationality.

 Citizens of other nationalities need a visa.
-The application process typically a web-based application.
+How to apply typically an online application.

 Brazil does not impose general entry fees for tourists.
 Immigration involves presenting your passport upon arrival.